garrandall/popular-music-data/tracks/moment-by-moment-yvonne-elliman.md

 Moment by moment
 Our life time goes on
 Till one day
-Ooh, some days are gone
+Oh, some days are gone

 Look at us
 Two drifters with a dream